 Ultimately, the best thing you can do for your cat — outside of loving it dearly — is to be highly proactive when it comes to health.
 Vet visits should occur annually, teeth cleaning should be a regular deal, and do your best to look out for those subtle signs that your kitty may not be feeling well.

-Healthy Paws Pet Insurance covers accidental injury to your dog or cat’s teeth, including extractions and reconstructions.
+The Healthy Paws Pet Insurance plan covers accidental injury to your dog or cat’s teeth, including extractions and reconstructions.
 Routine dental care, such as the professional cleanings described above, is considered preventative and is not covered.
-Find out more about our coverage and how we keep premiums low with our policy here.
+Find out more about plan coverage and how we keep premiums low with our policy here.